kavia-common/live-user-analytics-dashboard-182054-182063/frontend_dashboard/live-user-analytics-dashboard-182054-182063/backend_api/E2E_CHECKS.md

 Notes:
 - Legacy local `/api/auth/signup` and `/api/auth/login` are disabled by default.
 Enable with `LOCAL_JWT_AUTH=true` for dev.
 - All endpoints return JSON and include debug logs in development.
+- Some ad blockers may block `/api/stats/*`.
+If you see ERR_BLOCKED_BY_CLIENT, set REACT_APP_API_URL to your backend host or disable the blocker.
+The client will attempt an `/api/analytics/*` fallback automatically.